Last updated: March 23, 2026

 13. Try Craft Beer at Birrificio Lambrate

 While Italy is renowned for its incredible wines, craft beer has significantly impacted the beverage scene.
 One of the pioneers in Milan's craft beer movement is Birrificio Lambrate, which opened its doors in 1996, well before the craft beer craze took hold.
-What began as a modest operation with a 150-litre batch capacity and just two types of beer on tap has since evolved into a thriving establishment with a pub and pub restaurant.
 Birrificio Lambrate offers an impressive selection of beers to satisfy even the most discerning beer connoisseurs.
-Whether you're a craft beer enthusiast or simply curious, this brewery offers something for everyone.
+Whether you're a craft beer enthusiast or simply curious, this brewery offers something for everyone as one of the best things to do in Milan.

 Milan Travel Guide 21 Things to Do in Milan Craft Beer